o3de/o3de.org/content/docs/user-guide/assets/scene-settings/actors-tab.md

 ![The Scene Settings Meshes tab Comment modifier.](/images/user-guide/assets/scene-settings/comment-modifier.png)

 Add a comment to the file for the actor group.
 You can add a comment about changes made to the source asset file for tracking purposes or notes on export options, for example.
 Comments don't affect how files are processed.
-Multiple comment modifiers can be added to a actor group.
+Multiple comment modifiers can be added to an actor group.

 ## Coordinate system change